dojo/framework/docs/en/routing/supplemental.md

 `StateHistory` uses the browser's [history API](https://developer.mozilla.org/en-US/docs/Web/API/History), to manage application route changes.

-**Note:** The `StateHistory` manager will require server-side machinery to enable an application to support refreshing on a route.
+The `StateHistory` manager will require server-side machinery to enable an application to support refreshing on a route, for example:

+1) Re-writing the `index.html` request to load from the application root.
+2) Re-writing requests to load static resources (`.js`, `.css` etc) from the application root.

+**Note:** This machinery is included with `@dojo/cli-build-app` using the `--serve` option (intended for development only).

 ```ts
 import { Router } from '@dojo/framework/routing/Router';